 - Reinstall all your USB controller drivers

 - Update all your USB controller drivers

-- Follow the on-screen instructions to complete the troubleshooting.
+4) Follow the on-screen instructions to perform the troubleshooting.

 The “Power surge on the USB port” could be caused by the wrong USB controller drivers on your computer.
 You may probably fix it through reinstalling all your USB controller drivers.